 Two British volunteers disappear near Soledar

-Law enforcement officers are looking for Andrew Bagshaw and Christopher Perry, two British volunteers, who disappeared near the city of Soledar, Donetsk Oblast, on 6 January.
+Law enforcement officers are looking for Andrew Bagshaw and Christopher Parry, two British volunteers, who disappeared near the city of Soledar, Donetsk Oblast, on 6 January.

 Source: Press service of the National Police of Ukraine